Okizeme Frame Data

 • All other frames: hold input for 2 frames

-• During a Face Down, Feet toward side roll recovery, if the defending player rolls to the attacker's front, a meaty attack landing on the first frame of the meaty window will result in a side turn meaty.
+• During a standard Face Down, Feet Toward side roll recovery, if the defending player rolls to the attacker's front, a meaty attack landing on the first frame of the meaty window will result in a side turn meaty.
 If the defending player does an exact ukemi, then the meaty attack must also land on the first active frame of the attack to result in a side turn meaty.

 To Do List

-• Further testing needs to be done to see if all Face Down, Head Toward fall recovery non-exact ukemi from a 3 input move getting counter hit at the last possible moment is treated as a 1 frame late ukemi.
+• Further testing needs to be done to see if all normal Face Down, Head Toward fall recovery non-exact ukemi from a [3] input move getting counter hit at the last possible moment is treated as a 1 frame late ukemi.

-• Further testing needs to be done to see if there are types of counter hits for other positions leading to a similarly strange ukemi situation as Face Down, Head Toward.
+• Further testing needs to be done to see if there are types of counter hits for other positions leading to a similarly strange ukemi situation as normal Face Down, Head Toward.

 • Further testing needs to be done to fully encapsulate all rising recovery windows (specifically how to do the fastest rising recovery the CPU performs in training mode, current scripts rise one frame later than fastest rising recovery)